NASA-AMMOS/CODEX/docs/codex_user_guide/user_guide.md

 CODEX is built on top of SciKit Learn, which is the engine for much of the analysis.
 Other technical architecture is described in the [subcomponent breakdown](../subcomponent_breakdown.md) document.

+## Installing CODEX

+Installation instructions are in the main [README document](../../README.md) at the top level of the code repository.
+See https://github.com/NASA-AMMOS/CODEX/

 ## Getting Started

 When you first go to the CODEX web site, whether locally or on a server, you will be presented with an empty page that has an UPLOAD button in the upper-left.
 Press that button and choose a CSV file to upload.